Published at: 2025-10-30

 1.2.2 Styling (Web)

-• Chart title: Defaults to the analysis Subject name during creation.
-Custom titles can be configured.
+• Chart Title: Defaults to the analysis Subject name during creation.
+Can be customized in chart settings.

 • Notes:

-• Content: Add contextual notes to clarify the chart’s purpose.
+• Content: Add contextual notes to help viewers interpret the chart.

-• Collapsed: Shown as an icon next to the title; hover to view.
+• Collapsed: Shown as an icon next to the title in detail/card views.
+Hover to reveal the note.

 • Expanded: Displayed as text next to the title.